sylhare/sylhare.github.io/_posts/2024/2024-12-17-Shape-up-product.md

     - Ramping up a new hire on a project takes a lot of knowledge transfers.
     - Key people become bottlenecks that we are waiting on for approvals/reviews.

+While it promise to solve some of the growing pains, it is not a silver bullet.

 ### How will shape up fix those issues?

 The goal is to take the critical early on by having the stakeholders actively participating,